-In my last post I talked about tavern clocks which are really the start and a branch of English dial clocks.
-In this post I would like to focus on the more standard wooden dial clocks or drop dial clocks that run from about C1770 to right up until modern day.
-I will focus up until WWII but clearly high quality fusee wall clock were made for station clocks and post offices etc up until the advent of radio controlled quartz clocks.
+In my last post I talked about tavern clocks.
+These are really the start and a branch of English dial clocks.
+In this post I would like to focus on the more standard wooden dial clocks or drop dial clocks.
+These run from about C 1770 to right up until modern day.
+I will focus up until WWII.
+High quality fusee wall clock were made for station clocks and post offices etc up until the advent of radio controlled quartz clocks.

-The Act of Parliament in 1797 which imposed a tax on clocks and watches forced many clockmaking factories to close or cut back production or swap production to these wall clocks, which in many cases could escape the tax.
-When the tax was repealed many factories that swapped over production to dial clocks continued and increased production to take advantage of the more favourable conditions.
+The Act of Parliament in 1797 imposed a tax on clocks and watches.
+This forced many clock making factories to close or cut back production or swap production to these wall clocks.
+Many which could escape the tax.
+When the tax was repealed many factories that swapped over production to dial clocks.
+They increased production to take advantage of the more favourable conditions.

-During the 19th century movement factories making fusee movements for these dial clocks were becoming increasingly successful and the later you go through the 19th century more and more movements for these dial clocks are made by larger establised firms.
+During the 19th century movement factories making fusee movements for these dial clocks were becoming increasingly successful.
+The later you go through the 19th century more and more movements for these dial clocks are made by larger established firms.
 It was found increasingly that the clockmaker bought in movements for his clocks during the 19th century and fewer and fewer clocks were made by the clockmaker on the dial.
 Production had turned to a form of assembly.
 In fact from the middle of the 19th century onwards more and more clocks were signed by the retailer of the clock and not the actual maker.

-As I have pointed out the earliest dials were silvered brass dials but most of the dials produced after C1820 are iron white painted dials, you will sometimes find a rare example of a wooden dial dial clock like pictured above right.
+As I have pointed out the earliest dials were silvered brass dials.
+Most of the dials produced after C1820 are iron white painted dials, but you will sometimes find a rare example of a wooden dial dial clock like pictured above right.